mjg211/multiarm/README.md

 ## Details

-Currently, functions are provided to support trials in which the primary outcome variable is assumed to be either normally or Bernoulli distributed.
+Currently, functions are provided to support trials in which the primary outcome variable is assumed to be eiher normally or Bernoulli distributed.
 In total, 14 functions are available.
 Their naming conventions are such that several character strings are joined together separated by underscores.
 The first character string indicates the type